7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 8/exercise 2.md

     {Max, Name}.
 ```

-That if expression is very similar to the if expression I used in the previous solution.
-Therefore, I endeavored to refactor the previous solution to create a generic function that encapsulated the if-expression, then I could call that function again in this solution.
+That if-expression is very similar to the if-expression that I used in the previous solution.
+Therefore, I endeavored to refactor the previous solution to create a generic function that encapsulated the if-expression, then I can call that function again in this solution.
 Here's what I came up with:

 ```erlang
 update(MaxMap, NewItem, NewItemCount) ->